hermanvest/DNN-for-ACE/README.md

 ## Technologies

-List the technologies, languages, and frameworks used in your project.
+List the technologies, languages, and frameworks used the project.
 For example:

 - Technology 1
 - Technology 2